-U.S. diplomat says he followed Trump orders on Ukraine, points to Pompeo and Pence
+U.S. diplomat says top levels of Trump administration in on Ukraine pressure

 Sondland’s testimony was among the most significant in the four days of public hearings in the Democratic-led House of Representatives impeachment inquiry that has captivated Washington and threatens the presidency of Trump, a Republican.

-The ambassador, a wealthy hotel entrepreneur and Trump donor, detailed Trump’s active participation in the Ukraine controversy.
-Sondland depicted Secretary of State Mike Pompeo as actively engaged in the efforts to get Ukraine to carry out the investigations, including one targeting Democratic presidential candidate Joe Biden, and described Vice President Mike Pence as aware of the efforts.
+The ambassador, a wealthy hotel entrepreneur and Trump political donor, detailed the president’s active participation in the Ukraine controversy.
+Sondland depicted Secretary of State Mike Pompeo as engaged in the efforts to get Ukraine to carry out the investigations, including one targeting Democratic presidential candidate Joe Biden, and described Vice President Mike Pence as being aware of the efforts.

-Going much further in describing the broad involvement of administration officials than he did in prior testimony behind closed doors, Sondland also made clear that he was a reluctant participant in the pressure campaign on Ukraine and that he personally opposed Trump’s withholding of U.S. security aid.
+Going much further in describing the sweeping involvement of administration officials than he did in prior testimony behind closed doors, Sondland said he was a reluctant participant in the pressure campaign on Ukraine.
+He also said he personally opposed withholding U.S. security aid to Kiev, as Trump ordered.

 “Everyone was in the loop.
-It was no secret,” Sondland said.
+It was no secret,” Sondland said in an email he sent to top administration officials ahead of the July 25 telephone call between Trump and Ukrainian President Volodymyr Zelenskiy that triggered the impeachment inquiry.

-Trump in a July 25 phone call asked Ukrainian President Volodymyr Zelenskiy to carry out two investigations.
+In the July 25 phone call, Trump asked Zelenskiy to carry out two investigations.
 One involved Biden and his son Hunter, who had worked for Ukrainian energy company Burisma.
 The other involved a debunked conspiracy theory promoted by some Trump allies that Ukraine, not Russia, interfered in the 2016 U.S. election.

 Democrats accuse Trump of abusing his power by using the security assistance and an offer to Zelenskiy of a prestigious visit to the White House as leverage to pressure a vulnerable U.S. ally to dig up dirt on domestic political rivals.

-Sondland described Trump in May telling him along with Energy Secretary Rick Perry and then-U.S. special envoy to Ukraine Kurt Volker to work with Giuliani - the former New York mayor who held no U.S. government job - on Ukraine policy.
+Sondland described Trump in May telling him along with Perry and then-U.S. special envoy to Ukraine Kurt Volker to work with Giuliani - the former New York mayor who held no U.S. government job - on Ukraine policy.

 “We did not want to work with Mr. Giuliani.
 Simply put, we played the hand we were dealt.
 We all understood that if we refused to work with Mr. Giuliani, we would lose an important opportunity to cement relations between the United States and Ukraine.
 So we followed the president’s orders,” Sondland said.